A 4% withdrawal rate for American retirement spending, derived from a discrete-time model of stochastic returns on assets and their sample moments: Model and its approximate solutions

 \subsection{The model}

 $W$ represents the initial wealth saved to fund a retirement that lasts for $t$ time periods. $c$ represents the wealth consumed in the first period of retirement.
 Consumption and unconsumed wealth both grow over time.
-Unconsumed wealth grows stochastically; in other words, I explicitly model the rate of return to wealth as randomly fluctuating across time periods, and represent that rate of return in period $i$ as the random variable $\vect{r}_i$.
-For simplicity and tractability, I assume that consumption grows at a fixed exponential rate (a rate which can be considered a constant rate of inflation if the consumption basket is fixed over time).
+Unconsumed wealth grows stochastically; in other words, I explicitly model the rate of return to wealth as randomly fluctuating across time periods, and represent that rate of return in period $i$ as the random variable $\vect{r}_i$, where each realization of $\vect{r}_i$ is the relative increase in wealth --- so I am taking ``arithmetic'' returns as the foundation of the model, not ``geometric'' returns.
+For simplicity and tractability, I assume that consumption grows at a fixed exponential rate (a rate which can be considered a constant rate of inflation if the retiree's consumption basket never changes).
 As such I write the relative growth in consumption per time period as the constant $s$, and consumption in time period $i$ is therefore $c (1+s)^{i-1}$.

 A successful retirement in this model is a retirement that consumes all of the initial lump of wealth $W$, and \emph{only} $W$, after exactly $t$ time periods.
 That occurs if and only if, after $t$ periods, the wealth lump's counterfactual size under growth without consumption equals the total wealth actually foregone due to consumption: